-Kham has a long history and from the 10th century, Kham never fell under the authority of Lhasa for an extended period, or under direct Chinese authority until the communist government took over in the 1950s.
-Kham was never ruled by a single leader, but ruled by its own local rulers.
-In recent centuries, the most powerful kingdoms in Kham were those of the Muli, Dege, Lingtsang and Nangchen.
-Part of the reason that Kham never under the authority of Lhasa was due to the difference of the sect of Buddhism that was followed in the region.
+Kham has a long history, and from the 10th century, Kham never fell under the authority of Lhasa for an extended period or under direct Chinese authority until the communist government took over in the 1950s.
+Kham was never ruled by a single leader but ruled by its own local rulers.
+In recent centuries, the most powerful kingdoms in Kham were Muli, Dege, Lingtsang, and Nangchen.
+Part of the reason that Kham never under the authority of Lhasa was due to the difference in the sect of Buddhism that was followed in the region.

 Kham is broken up into 54 counties spread across six prefectures of China.
 The Kham region is made up of Ganzi (16 counties), Chamdo (11 counties), Nagchu (11 counties), Nyingtri (7 counties), Yushu (6 counties), and Diging (3 counties) Prefectures.
-It covers an area of around 900,000 square kilometers, with a population of around two million Tibetans, around 35% of the total Tibetan population.
+It covers around 900,000 square kilometers, with a population of around two million Tibetans, around 35% of the total Tibetan population.

-Nyingtri prefecture is home to Mt, Namche Barwa at 7,782 meters and Mt.
+Nyingtri prefecture is home to Mt; Namche Barwa at 7,782 meters, and Mt.
 Gyala Pelri at 7,294 meters.
 The river valleys around these two mountains drop as much as 5,000 meters in places, making the town of Nyintri one of the lowest in Tibet.
 Nyingtri Prefecture has thick forests, lots of rain, and a mild climate.
 Chamdo and Ganzi Prefectures sit mostly between 3,200 meters and 3,600 meters.
-The Yangtze and Mekong Rivers flow through these prefectures, and the region is widely known as the “breadbasket of Tibet”.
+The Yangtze and Mekong Rivers flow through these prefectures, and the region is widely known as the “breadbasket of Tibet.”
 The highest mountain in Kham, Minya Konka, or Mount Gongga, is in Ganzi Prefecture.

 There are no large cities in Kham, and Chamdo, at 3,300 meters above sea level, is the unofficial capital of Kham.
 Located in the eastern region of the TAR, it sits on the banks of the Mekong River with a population of over 50,000.
-Kham has some of the most important Buddhist monasteries in the region, which have histories dating back many hundreds of years.
+Kham has some of the most important Buddhist monasteries in the region, which have histories dating back hundreds of years.
 The monastery at Jampaling rises above the town.
-Dege (3,200m) is located near the Yangtze River and is considered to be the cultural heart of Kham.
+Dege (3,200m) is located near the Yangtze River and is considered the cultural heart of Kham.

 There are 4 main dialect groups of Kham Tibetan: Eastern Kham (spoken in Garze prefecture), Western Kham (spoken in northwestern Garze and northeastern Chamdo prefecture), Northern Kham (spoken in Yushu and part of Nagchu prefecture), and Southern Kham (spoken in Dechen, southwestern Garze and southeastern Chamdo prefecture).
-The Dege dialect of Kham is considered by many to be the standard Kham dialect, though most Kham Tibetans in Southern Kham cannot understand this dialect at all.
+The Dege dialect of Kham is considered by many to be the standard Kham dialect, though most Kham Tibetans in Southern Kham cannot understand this dialect.

 The people from the Kham areas of Tibet are known as the Khambas or Khampas.
 Khampas are often considerably taller than Tibetans from other regions of Tibet, and it is not uncommon to come across Khampa men standing well over six feet tall.
-They are well known to live up to their reputations for bravery and horsemanship when they compete in summer horse racing festivals.
+They are well known for living up to their reputations for bravery and horsemanship when they compete in summer horse racing festivals.
 However, they are also known for cheerfully enduring a beautiful yet sometimes harsh environment, especially in the winter months.
 Khampas have always been resistant to outsiders controlling their land, and throughout their long history, the Khampa have fought and killed anyone who tried to settle in their region.